 When I was 16 I was sent to a rheumatologist because of joint pain I had been experiencing since I was about 8 or so.
 My real first memory of the pain was this job I had when I was 12 because I would be standing for 8 hours a day and it was agonizing on my knees.
-I would constantly bend my knees all day to try and relieve it but by the end of the day I was in serious pain.
+I would constantly bend my knees all day to try and relieve it but by the end of the day, I was in serious pain.
 One day I came home and sat down with such relief but when I went to stand… my knees collapsed from just the pain.
 Anyway, I was also pretty clumsy as a kid.
 Had a lot of sprained ankles and some of them didn’t heal very well.
 Went to physio for a long time on one of them as I recall.
 I bruised very easily.
-Some of which I call mystery bruises because I just have no idea where they comes from.
+Some of which I call mystery bruises because I just have no idea where they come from.
 My skin scars very easily.
-It is fragile and if I scratch it it will rash and bruise as well.
+It is fragile and if I scratch it, it will rash and bruise as well.

 I was sent to the rheumatologist because they thought I might have RA or lupus.
 But he diagnosed me with hypermobility syndrome (called joint hypermobility syndrome now).
 And on my way to developing fibromyalgia, although he certainly didn’t tell me that part.
 I was just told that my pain was due to hypermobility.
 And to exercise.
 And the sort of exercise I should do is muscle building, to hold my joints in place.
 I was active at that age.
 I rollerbladed regularly, even though that caused me pain.
-Walked everywhere well into my twenties because I didn’t want get my license.
-I tried strength building exercises but the pain was a great deal more than I could handle… and be able to walk anywhere.
+Walked everywhere well into my twenties because I didn’t want to get my license.
+I tried strength-building exercises but the pain was a great deal more than I could handle… and be able to walk anywhere.
 Although I continued to exercise which caused me pain.
 And work jobs which caused me pain.
 And then got diagnosed with fibromyalgia and thought maybe that accounted for all that pain.

 What is interesting currently about hypermobility syndrome is that it is now being categorized as Ehler-Danlos Syndrome, Hypermobility Type; the least severe of the EDS types.
 The fact is both existed before, but both are the same thing according to some researchers now.
 It is just that EDS is so rare it is not often diagnosed at all.
 So often missed.

 Maybe it is a distinction without a reason.
 Maybe each label could be used in either case and it would be fine.
 The problem is that other symptoms are associated with hypermobility syndrome and EDS hypermobility that should be mentioned.
 And when I was younger it was all about just explaining away the pain with a label.
 Pain that was pretty bad at that age and never went away and was never properly treated.
 And other symptoms, well, those have nagged me for Years.
 Some of which are quite apparent now and really make a lot of sense under this category.
-I was quite disturbed by them to be honest but now them make complete sense.
-Not that there is much to do about them but I will have to mention it to my doctor, because it does eliminate the need for more tests for sure.
+I was quite disturbed by then to be honest but now they make complete sense.
+Not that there is much to do about them but I will have to mention it to my doctor because it does eliminate the need for more tests for sure.